 The refrigerating process took a long time, and the operators were stiff with cold before it was ready, but the milk when it did freeze was most delightful, and was considered a dainty most suitable for the season.
 The objection, however, to this rough and ready method is that it is very tedious, and "life is short"; also, that it is so apt to turn out a failure.

-The lid of the canister must fit very closely, and the canister itself must be thoroughly well made, for if only a small quantity of the saltwater gets into the pudding, not only will the custard freeze less readily, but it will also melt more quickly when turned out; while if saltwater to taste gets into the pudding, the flavour will be spoilt.
+The lid of the canister must fit very closely, and the canister itself must be thoroughly well made, for if only a small quantity of the saltwater gets into the pudding, not only will the custard freeze less readily, but it will also melt more quickly when turned out; while if saltwater to taste gets into the pudding, the flavor will be spoilt. —Phyllis Browne (1891)

 Why not try it?
 The results really do taste delicious.